 It can seem like a nightmare holiday scenario, but a lost passport abroad doesn’t have to be complicated.
-Every year, thousands of Brits are helped by the Foreign & Commonwealth Office (FCO) after their all-important documents go walkabouts overseas.
+Every year, thousands of Brits are helped by the Foreign Commonwealth and Development Office (FCDO) after their all-important documents go walkabouts overseas.

 And if you’re on the other side of the world and due to return home in a few days time only for your passport to disappear, you may be feeling particularly panicky.
 But by following a number of simple steps you should be able to ensure you can come home with relatively little trouble.

 Rule number one is always to advise the local authorities if your passport goes missing.
 Locate the nearest police station in the country you are in and report your passport as missing.